funkb/Snapchat-Memories-Backup/README.md

 Select the date range, or turn off the button to grab everything.
 ![img2](./img/Snap_dateRange.PNG)

+Lastly, hit Submit and wait for your data to be ready to download.
+Once it's downloaded, unzip it somewhere you will have space for your photos and videos.

+The JSON file you'll need to drag onto the GUI window, is labeled **memories_history.json**
 ## GUI Mode
 ```
 python -m snap_backup.cli --gui